 - How-To Headlines are by far the most used format, and they address a reader’s problem.

-- Reason-Why and Top-X Headlines are listicles that inform readers about the choices available to them in a particular situation.
+- Reason-Why and Top-X Headlines inform readers about the choices available to them in a particular situation.

-- Direct Headlines don’t beat around the bush and tell readers right away what the content is about and what it can do for them.
+- Direct Headlines tell readers right away what the content is about and what it can do for them.

-- Indirect Headlines are all about intriguing readers without giving too much away.
+- Indirect Headlines intrigue readers without giving too much away.

 - News Headlines expand on a piece of news.